 This Tajima chalk line comes in different variants from: extremely bold, extra bold and ultra-thin.

 Chalk lines are the perfect way to make sure you align and install the shingles correctly along horizontal and vertical guidelines.
-Snap lines are usually budget-friendly and essential for a job well done, and an attractive installation.
+Snap lines are usually budget-friendly and essential for a job well done, and attractive installation.

-Roofing Knives & Hook Blades
+4. Best Roofing Knives and Hook Blades

 #1 Utility Knife: Milwaukee Fastback 3